 Animal Housing and Procedures

-) and water according to procedures approved by the University of Michigan University Committee on Use and Care of Animals.
+Floxed Tsc1 alleles (Tsc1tm1Djk/J15 from the Jackson Laboratory) were crossed with Ckmm-Cre driver mice (FVB-Tg(Ckmm-cre)5Khn/J16 from the Jackson Laboratory) to generate animals that were heterozygous for the floxed allele, and either hemizygous for the Cre allele or wild-type at this locus.
+These mice were used to generate littermates that were wild-type at both the Tsc1 and Cre loci (wild-type), homozygous at the Tsc1 loci (floxed only), hemizygous at the Cre loci (transgene only) or Tsc1fl/fl, Ckmm-CreTg/+.
+Only male mice were used in this analysis.
+Animals were housed in a 12h light/dark cycle animal facility with ad libitum access to food (Harlan TekladFloxed Tsc1 alleles (Tsc1tm1Djk/J15 from the Jackson Laboratory) were crossed with Ckmm-Cre driver mice (FVB-Tg(Ckmm-cre)5Khn/J16 from the Jackson Laboratory) to generate animals that were heterozygous for the floxed allele, and either hemizygous for the Cre allele or wild-type at this locus.
+These mice were used to generate littermates that were wild-type at both the Tsc1 and Cre loci (wild-type), homozygous at the Tsc1 loci (floxed only), hemizygous at the Cre loci (transgene only) or Tsc1fl/fl, Ckmm-CreTg/+.
+Only male mice were used in this analysis.
+Animals were housed in a 12h light/dark cycle animal facility with ad libitum access to food (Harlan Teklad) and water according to procedures approved by the University of Michigan University Committee on Use and Care of Animals.
 For molecular analyses, animals at approximately 5 months were fasted overnight then sacrifice via cervical dislocation under isoflurane-induced anesthesia.
 For aging experiments, animals were allowed to die naturally, or were euthanized at the advice of veterinary staff.
 Animals were stored in formalin with their visceral cavity opened until analysis by a veterinary pathologist.

 Drosophila Breeding and Maintenance

-Fly stocks were purchased from the Bloomington Stock Center (see Table 1) and maintained at 25C on standard corn meal food..
-For crosses, virgin females were collected from the GAL4 driver strains.
-Ten females and 3-4 males with the appropriate genotype were chosen from each UAS-TRiP-shRNA lines as well as a UAS-TRiP controlwhich contains the genomic insertion site but no shRNA17 .
-Flies were maintained in a humidified (50–60%) incubator at 25C.
-Ten days after each cross the F1 progeny began to eclose and adults were separated and sorted according to visible markers and gender with 5–10 flies in each vial.
-Flies bearing the balancer markers were discarded from the analysis.
-Flies were transferred to fresh food twice weekly with deaths noted from each cross.
-The person handling the flies was blinded to the genotype of the flies.
+Fly stocks were purchased from the Bloomington Stock Center (see Table 1) and maintained at 25 °C on standard corn meal food (Bloomington Drosophila Stock Center).
+Ten females and 3-4 males of the appropriate genotype were chosen from each UAS-TRiP-shRNA (REF - B.E.
+Housden, M. Muhar, M. Gemberling, C.A.
+Gersbach, D. Stainier, G. Seydoux, S.E.
+Mohr, J. Zuber, and N. Perrimon.
+2016. ?Loss-of-function genetic tools for animal models: cross-species and cross-platform differences.?
+Nat Rev Genet, 31 Oct, 2016) line as well as a TRiP docking site control (y1 v1; P{y[+t7.7]=CaryP}attP2) which contains the genomic insertion site but no shRNA17 .
+Flies were maintained in a humidified (50–60%) incubator at 25 °C. Newly eclosed adults were separated and sorted according to genotype and gender with 5–10 flies in each vial.
+Flies bearing balancer chromosomes, which can decrease viability, were discarded from the analysis.
+Flies were transferred to fresh food twice weekly and deaths noted from each cross.
+The person handling the flies was blinded to the genotypes of the flies.

 Western Blotting